caelan-douglas/tinybox/README.md

 - `tbw` (string): full TBW world file plaintext

+Internally, this also increments the `downloads` member of the world in the database.

 #### `/?report=X`
 Reports a map, where X is its ID.
-Internally this increments the 'reports' member of the world in the database.
+Internally this increments the `reports` member of the world in the database.

 ---